RoboCup-Humanoid-TC/GameController/README.md

 # GameController

-This is the GameController software for robot soccer games in the RoboCup Standard Platform League.
+This is the GameController software for robot soccer games in the RoboCup Humanoid League.

 ## Compilation